expanso-io/slide-work/README.md

-# Expanso Presentation Deck
+# Expanso Presentation Decks

-Professional presentation system for Expanso's "Upstream Data Control" platform, built with reveal.js and optimized for LLM-based slide generation.
+Multi-deck presentation system for Expanso, built with Slidev and optimized for LLM-based slide generation.

 ## 🚀 Quick Start